jrofurtado/dart-appcache/README.md

 This transformer generates an appcache manifest file with all the project resources and modifies the entry points to reference it.
 The appcache manifest is only generated in release mode

+# Changelog

+0.1.2 Added support for caching files in lib folder

 # Configuring

 Add the transformer to your pubspec.yaml: